-The World Cup is on its way!
+The Rugby World Cup is here!

-The 2019 Rugby World Cup is coming.
+The much anticipated 2019 Rugby World Cup has arrived.

 The teams have been announced, the excitement is building... and just like that we're into the final week before the Rugby World Cup kicks off!
 I'm an avid rugby fan and with Scottish blood, I'm loyal to Scotland.
 So whilst I'm excited about Japan 2019, there's also the slightly cutting reality of the tournament; my team probably isn't going to take the glory.
 Despite that, I'm still ready to go!